madhurjyasarma/weatherAPI-Kafka-cassandra-flask-project/README.md

 ## Introduction

 This web application provides a simple and interactive way to visualize weather data stored in a Cassandra database.
-It is built using Flask for the backend and Chart.js for chart rendering on the frontend.
+It is built using Flask for the backend.

 ![Weather Data Visualization](screenshot.png)